Mathilda Kschessinskaya – Generalissimo of Russian Ballet

 Russian ballerina Mathilda Kschessinskaya died on December 6, 1971 in Paris, just a few months before her centennial anniversary.
 Her life was like an irresistible dance, which to this day is surrounded by legends and intriguing details.
 Always surrounded by scandal, the ballerina adored roulette, diamonds, caviar and men, particularly when named Romanov.

 The girl loved the theater and could watch rehearsals for hours.
-Therefore, there was nothing surprising in the fact that the girl entered the Imperial Theatre School, and soon became one of the first students.
+Therefore, there was nothing surprising in the fact that she entered the Imperial Theatre School.
+And soon she became one of the top students.

 And then there was a gala dinner with the participation of all members of the imperial family.
 That day, Mathilda met the future emperor of Russia, Tsarevich Nicholas Alexandrovich.

 Kschessinskaya’s life was closely linked with the imperial family.
-Her good friend and patron was Grand Duke Sergei Mikhailovich, whom Nicholas II asked “look after” Mathilda after their parting.
-Grand Duke for twenty years took care of Matilda.
+Her good friend and patron was Grand Duke Sergei Mikhailovich, whom Nicholas II asked to “look after” Mathilda after their parting.
+Grand Duke took care of Mathilda for twenty years.
 One of the grandsons of Alexander II, Grand Duke Andrei Vladimirovich became her husband (he was 6 years younger) and the father of her son – His Serene Highness Prince Vladimir Romanovsky – Krasinskiy.

 44-year-old Mathilda performed with a new partner Pyotr Vladimirov, whom she fell in love with.
 Maybe it was one of the strongest passions in her life.
 He was very handsome, elegant and she was 21 years older.